vsingerxiaoice-rwkv/xiaoicesing-io/README.md

 ```sh
 python main.py path/to/your.ds --exp $MY_DS_EXP_NAME
 ```
 See more supported arguments with `python main.py -h`.
-See examples of *.ds file in the `samples/` folder.
+See examples of *.ds files in the [samples/](samples/) folder.

 ### Deployment